Charme-Lee/CHALIS24038_PTO2502_GroupA_Charme_Lishivha_CDV04/README.md

 # [CDV04] Custom Cover Letter for Junior React Developer Role

-Welcome to the GitHub repository for the [CDV04] project, where students are tasked with crafting a compelling cover letter specifically tailored for the Junior React Developer position at Vulindlela.
-This project is designed to help you articulate your enthusiasm, suitability, and technical capabilities for this role, highlighting how your background aligns with Vulindlela's mission and the job requirements.

 ## 📌 Project Overview

 This project involves creating a professional, tailored cover letter for the Junior React Developer position at Vulindlela, a South African fintech startup revolutionising the digital payments space.
 The cover letter is structured to align with the company's values, highlight relevant technical experience, and communicate a strong interest in the role and industry.